Section One: 1 2 3 4 5 6 7 8

 In Word 2007, click the round Office button in the top left.
 At the bottom of the menu you'll see a Word Options button:

-In Word 2010 and Word 2013, click the File tab again.
+In Word 2010 to Word 2016, click the File tab again.
 Have a look for the Options item, near the bottom left:

 Click Word Options (or just Options) button and you'll see another dialogue box appear.
 On the left, select the Proofing item.
 You'll then see the following rather complex list of things you can do: